wincowgerDEV/OpenSpecy-package/cran-comments.md

     Possibly misspelled words in DESCRIPTION:
       wavenumber (50:62)

-Both words are spelled correctly.
+The word is spelled correctly.

      installed size is  6.1Mb
      sub-directories of 1Mb or more: